 So, it’s perfect for some countryside walks by the lakeside and also some adventure trails to keep the kids occupied.

 But, if you wanted something a little more adventurous, there are plenty of activities for adrenalin junkies too!

-Lakeside is a stop which can be accessed on the Yellow Route.
-It will take you around 40 minutes to reach from Bowness-on-Windermere or you can do a 90 minute round trip.
+Lakeside is a stop that can be accessed on the Yellow Route.
+It will take you around 40 minutes to reach Bowness-on-Windermere or you can do a 90 minute round trip.

 I decided to do the round trip as there wasn’t much I wanted to see in this area and I found out most attractions were closed here for winter.

 However, I’m so glad I decided to keep going on the cruise as the views heading down this part of Lake Windermere were absolutely incredible!